Approximate Walking Time: 5-7.5 hours

 Muddy Flat Rock Plain

-The descent track is rough much of the way, with boardwalk in some sections.
+The descent track is rough much of the way, with a boardwalk in some sections.

 Flat Rock Plain track